-The supplier or exporter may also obtain from their bank a credit-line or a packing-credit against the Letter of Credit to mobilize their export and their bank will collect the advance funds upon negotiation of the LC with the importer’s bank.
+The supplier may also receive a credit line or packing credit against the instrument to mobilize their exports.
+Furthermore, the bank will collect the advance funds upon negotiation of the LC at Sight.

-Currently, LC issuance is governed by International Chamber of Commerce latest version of UCP 600.
+DLC MT700 is governed by the International Chamber of Commerce’s latest version of UCP 600.

-Why Importers & Exporters would opt for LCs as their Payment Term?
+Why Importers and Exporters Would Opt for LC Payment Term?

 For Importers / Buyers:

-- It is a surety that the payment will be made only upon the presentation of all the documents stipulated in the issued LC terms & conditions.
+- It acts as a surety.
+Therefore, this assures that the payment will be made upon the submission of documents agreed in the issued MT700 T&Cs.

-- It allows the importer to avoid or reduce pre-payment.
+- It allows the buyer to avoid or reduce pre payment.

 For Exporters / Suppliers:

-- Payments are guaranteed, once all the documents are presented as predetermined in the issued LC terms & conditions.
+- Payments are assured, once all the documents are submitted as stated in the issued LC T&Cs.

-- It reduces the production risk, especially in situations when a buyer modifies or revokes the order.
+- It reduces the risk in situations when a buyer changes or revokes their order.

-- The buyer cannot decline to pay or reject the goods, due to any complaints concerning the goods, but the importer can raise the objection(s)/complaint(s)/claim(s) about the delivered goods other than mentioned in the LC.
+- The buyer cannot deny the payment or reject the products, due to any issues regarding the goods.
+But they can raise the complaint(s) about the goods delivered.

 - Issuing Bank

-– Importer & Exporter sign the pro-forma invoice or sales & purchase agreement with details of goods, specification, delivery-time period and price under FOB or CIF or CF with the payment instrument time period.
+- Buyer and supplier or importer and exporter sign the proforma invoice or sales agreement.
+This includes the details of goods, product description, delivery time.
+And also, the price under FOB / CIF / CF with the payment time period.

-– Supplier then manufactures or arranges the merchandise for the shipment.
-Upon shipment of the goods, when they receive the Bill of Lading they prepare other documents as per LC terms & conditions and submits these documents to their bank to claim their payment.
+- If so, then the supplier arranges the goods for the shipment.
+Upon shipment, when they receive the Bill of Lading, they prepare other documents as per the LC T&Cs.
+After that, they submit these documents to their bank to claim the payment.

-This type of Letter of Credit does not require other bank’s additional confirmation.
+Typically, this type of Letters of Credit does not need other bank’s confirmation.

 LC at Sight

-It is a payment term of LC which covers the payment instantly by the issuing bank against the Bill of Exchange enclosed with the claimed credit documents presented by the supplier’s bank in compliance with the LC terms.
+It is a payment term that covers the payment instantly by the issuer, against the Bill of Exchange.
+Certainly, they review all the documents and pays the supplier once all the terms have complied.

-In the usance LC payment term, the buyer is allowed to pay the proceeds of the supplied goods after an agreed time period subject that all the documents comply with the terms of LC.
-For which the buyer’s bank will issue a maturity date confirmation of the payment against Bill of Exchange to the supplier’s bank to effect the payment to the supplier accordingly.
+In the Usance LC payment, the buyer is allowed to pay the proceeds of the supplied goods at the agreed time.
+Further, all the documents should comply with the LC Payment Terms.
+And then, the buyer’s bank will issue a maturity date confirmation to the supplier’s bank to effect the payment.

-Back-to-back Letters of Credit are issued for intermediary trade transactions.
-Middle companies are receiving Letters of Credit from their buyers and need to open a new LCs towards their suppliers to arrange the merchandise to conclude their trade deal.
-The middle traders’ bank establishes the required LC in favor of their supplier, against the master credit received at their bank account from their Ex-buyer.
+Furthermore, middle companies are receiving Letters of Credit from their buyers and need to open a new LC towards their suppliers.
+Further, this is to arrange for the supply of products to their clients.
+Further, for this, the bank opens the Letters of Credit in favor of the principal supplier, against the MT700 received at their bank from their Ex buyer.

-All the charges applicable for issuance of Letters of Credit, including negotiation, reimbursements and other charges like courier etc. are borne by the buyer/applicant or as per the agreed terms and conditions between buyer & supplier and has to be specified in the issued Letter of Credit.
+Letters of Credit cost mainly includes issuance fees, negotiation fees, and swift charges.
+Also, these fees are borne by the buyer; or as per the agreed terms between buyer & supplier.
+Further, this has to be stated in the issued MT700.

-We are direct provider of Letter of Credit from Top European Banks on behalf of buyers/importers who don’t have any bank facilities or sufficient funds to import their required goods.
+We are a letter of credit provider from Rated European Banks.
+Moreover, we act on behalf of buyers who don’t have enough funds to open the LC, to import their required goods.